www.scantips.com

 in-the-sky.org

 This calculator below offers other more specific goal-oriented methods to examine the trailing problem, offering visibility of the situation.
-It is NOT about proper exposure, but it does compute with actual sensor and pixel size.
+It is NOT about proper exposure, but it does compute trail blur with actual sensor and pixel size and lens focal length.
 We can compute the exposure time that limits the star trail length to a specific length in digital pixels, or to a specific multiple of the Circle Of Confusion (the standard Depth of Field CoC guide of blurriness).
 Stars actually are point sources, so comparing to this existing standard for blurriness is very reasonable.
 However (on a fixed mount), any method involves a very big trade-off between enough exposure time for the stars, or less exposure time to reduce the Earth's motion blur.

-If interested in the long blur trails to make the circular trails around the North Star, it is simply 360 degrees in 24 hours, which is 15 degrees per hour.
-But FWIW, say for 2 hours, you can enter time as 120 minutes x 60 = 7200 seconds to compute 30 degrees, or 6 hours x 60 x 60 = 21600 seconds, to compute 90 degrees.
-You can ignore all the other numbers for that use.
+If interested in the long blur trails to make the circular ring trails around the North Star, that is simply 360 degrees in 24 hours, which is 15 degrees per hour.
+But say for a circular 6 hours, you can enter time as 6h x 60m x 60s = 21600 seconds to compute 90 degrees (Solar, clock time).

 There are major issues when trying to determine the sensor size of compact or phone cameras.
 Also with mixed formats (both video and still photo images from the same camera).
 These Sensor Size issues are summarized at Issues determining sensor size.
 Please see that if any issues.